On a generalization of affinoid varieties: Spectra of bornological algebras

 We can restate the previous proposition by saying that closed subspaces of $E$ are in bijection with kernels of homomorphisms from $E$ to separated bornological vector spaces.
-So it follows easily the following proposition.
+The following proposition easily follows.